sousa-andre/lcu-driver/README.md

 lcu-driver is a library made to communicate with League of Legends Client API in a easy way.
 It provides an API capable of handling LCU connection status and websockets events for you and prepare HTTP requests to be used directly with endpoints.
 Inspired in [lcu-connector](https://github.com/Pupix/lcu-connector).
 It has been tested on Windows, Linux and MacOS.

+If you don't feel like using lcu-driver or it doesn't suit your needs, I recommend trying [Willump](https://github.com/elliejs/Willump).
+Willump is an amazing and simple alternative to this library.

 <p>
     <a href="">
         <img src="https://img.shields.io/pypi/v/lcu-driver?style=for-the-badge" alt="PyPi">